top of page

 One of the things I used to talk about at conferences was an emerging group of people, women who were having to pick up a lot with the mental load around the changes in day-to-day life.
 Men were getting quite angry, feeling like they should be able to solve the problems related to their house, but they were stuck.
 So women were dealing with that, but also with their insurance claim, maybe their elderly parents' insurance claim, plus their children changing schools.
 So we spent a lot of time thinking how to intervene to support the wider population who probably have never sought social service support.

 It was an incredibly stressful time.
-There'd be these big town hall meetings and there would be a lot of angry people; we'd have to go with security.
+There'd be these big town hall meetings and there would be a lot of upset and annoyed people; we'd have to go with security.
 We always had some sort of support there, trying to pull people away who were visibly upset to have a one-to-one.
 Often Roger [Sutton, CEO of CERA] would talk, they'd have the guy from a geotech company and people in the audience were just livid.
 Some couldn't isten, they'd get very angry; loud voices would take over and people who were trying to get a better understanding of how to navigate through this would be sitting feeling unheard.
 We went through the process of talking about the offer.
 Over time we did more things like workshops and breakout groups.
 From an engagement perspective, we were all trained in IAP2.
 We looked at different tactics to break down the hostile kind of vibe in most meetings.
 There were areas with different kinds of challenges.

-Brooklands was interesting.
-Ollie Olsen had set up a Brooklands Stayers group.
-People were adamant they were going to stay.
-Then the night before the offer closed, he took the offer which left them pretty surprised.
-The offer had a hard date, although it didn't actually close then.
+We developed a pyramid of psycho-social supports, which ranged from community supports at the bottom of the pyramid which everyone could access, through to individual mental health interventions at the top.
+We wanted to support people to stay well, so they did not need the services at the top of the pyramid.
 The first port of call from a psycho-social recovery perspective was to try to connect with those community supports, your friends, family.
 That's where we used things like the All Right campaign, targeting messages to say it's all right not to be all right.
 There was a whole range of supports at that level.
 Another was Te Raranga, the interfaith network: we did neighbourhood days with them where people could get together.
 Council was doing similar things and in the middle of the pyramid there were some more targeted supports.
 The Earthquake Support Coordination Service helped people navigate the different processes, like the woman whose husband had died; he’d looked after all of the house stuff but their insurance policy hadn't been updated for years.
 At the top of the pyramid was more targeted mental health support.
-We were dealing constantly with stories of suicidal people.
+We would often hear concerns about increased suicide risk amongst community members.
 The philosophy behind the pyramid was if we could intervene early on before people tip over, they don't get to the top of the pyramid, and hopefully we could prevent those really life-changing, horrendous outcomes.

-It was a real baptism of fire because we were all central government people used to hiding in our agencies.
+It was a real baptism of fire because we were all central government people with little experience of community engagement at a local level.
 The IAP2 training was critical: we were really lucky that we had amazing leadership from Michelle.
 She was a person who knew how to lead people through challenging times and had us all facing in the right direction.
 She formed strong relationships with people like Leanne Curtis, Peter Beck, the Student Volunteer Army.
 Our absolute philosophy was let's not build new things, but to build on what already exists.
 So if there were community organisations we could work with, how do we support them to lead the work they're already doing?
 The IAP framework teaches you to be really intentional about the nature of engagement with groups.
 The other thing is more how to engage and what sort of tactics work, because town hall meetings can turn very bad.
 They can be quite brutal for the agency representatives.
-I remember seeing people like Bruce Emson from EQC getting nailed; people were very angry, but they’re not necessarily the person who wrote the policy.
+I remember seeing people from EQC getting a poor reception; people were very angry, but they’re not necessarily attacking the person who wrote the agency's policy.

 Can you describe the CERA red zone survey?

 The survey was fascinating.
 There was high uptake of the Crown offer to red zone residents, around 98 percent.
 I had a lot of conversations at the time with the CERA legal team as I didn't feel people had the natural justice of understanding the consequences of not taking the offer.
-These should have been more explicitly dealt with, both for Council so that ratepayers didn't end up with the expense of providing services, but also for the people when they got the offer that they could stay but without water or whatever.
+These should have been more explicitly dealt with, both for Council so that ratepayers didn't end up with the expense of providing services, but also for the people when they got the offer that they could stay but know that they would need to manage their own services.

 After people had taken the offer, we wanted to understand, with hindsight, how they felt about it.
 The survey outcomes were really favorable.
 When people had time to take the heat out of the situation and they’d moved on, they realised they're not living in a broken house with an endless insurance pathway.
 We did the survey right at the end because we wanted to give people as much space as possible.
 It was a bit of a mission finding where people had moved to.
 We had really high uptake and it was interesting to see the positive outcome of it all.
 But there were some things that people said, like the communication wasn't great.
 We were operating a classic social sector 80-20 situation.
 We had maybe 7,000 households moving, and we couldn't hand-hold everybody.
 I think lawyers’ fees were paid so people could consult about the offer.
 Then maybe 20 percent needed extra help.
 At one point we had real estate agents working in there.